dbt-labs/corp/dbt_style_guide.md

           └── stg_jaffle_shop__payments.sql
   ```

-- `dbt_project.yml` configurtions should be prefixed with `+` to avoid namespace collision with directories.
+- `dbt_project.yml` configurations should be prefixed with `+` to avoid namespace collision with directories.

   Example:
   ```bash
   models: